followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onRowUpdating.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Only available if you use Knockout.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->oldData<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->object<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-Row's old data.
+The old data of the row.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->newData<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->object<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-Row's updated data.
+The updated data of the row.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->key<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->any<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
 The key of the row.
-If a field providing keys is not specified in a <a href="/Documentation/16_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource">data source</a>, the whole data object is considered the key.
+If a field providing keys is not specified in the data source, the whole data object is considered the key.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->cancel<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->boolean|Promise<!--/typeFunctionParamType1_field7-->
 <!--typeFunctionParamDescription1_field7-->
-A flag allowing you to prevent the row from being updated.
+Allows you to cancel row updating.
 <!--/typeFunctionParamDescription1_field7-->